 Before jumping into translating your site, there should always be a strategy phase that comes first.
-It’s at this point that you need to establish a few things, most importantly, who your target audience is and modifying the information accordingly.
-While starting with just the language is a great jumping off point, you also want to consider things like color schemes and design—cultural differences that can help your strategy be more effective (or less effective if done incorrectly).
+It’s at this point that you need to establish a few things, most importantly, who your target audience is and modify the information accordingly.
+While starting with just the language is a great jumping-off point, you also want to consider things like color schemes and design—cultural differences that can help your strategy be more effective (or less effective if done incorrectly).

 #3 Not Considering How to Handle Responses

 When translating your site, you also want to ensure that you’re properly handling responses on things like online chat, forms, toll-free numbers, and lead generations.
 Are you prepared to handle these in multiple languages?

 You also want to consider time zones and adjust your company hours so that it can also meet audiences in countries with different time zones, if possible.

 #4 Not Getting Input from Users in Target Markets